-The ZCR environmental zone of Paris
+The ZCR environmental zone of Paris (City of Paris)

 On 01.09.2015, the first ZCR (Zone à Circulation Restreinte) environmental zone was already introduced in Paris.
 At first, only buses and trucks registered before 01.10.2001 were banned from entering the zone.
 Since 01.07.2016, the Crit’Air Vignette is mandatory, so now cars and N1 light utility vehicles registered before 01.01.1997 are banned from entering the ZCR environmental zone of Paris.